 English 2121 paper 2

-Write an analytical or argumentative essay on a topic of your own choosing focusing narrowly on our readings of these works: Doctor Faustus, Twelfth Night, Henry V, and Paradise Lost.
-Your paper must meet each of the following requirements.Read each of these requirements very carefully, more than once.
+Write an analytical or argumentative essay on a topic of your own choosing focusing narrowly on any one or more of our readings from these works: The Faerie Queene, Othello , Henry V, and Paradise Lost.
+Your paper must meet each of the following requirements.
+Read each of these requirements carefully, more than once.

-• The paper must be 4-6 pages in length, 1200 words minimum, 1800 words maximum (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).
+• 4-6 pages in length, 1250 words minimum, 1800 words maximum (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).

 • Formatted carefully and correctly, following MLA guidelines as outlined on my "simple stuff" web page.
+Papers with errors in formatting ("SS problems") will automatically receive a grade of F and receive 10 points out of the total 200 (an F 10/200, that is).

 • A minimum of six quotations from the work or works you examine is required: six is an absolute minimum—you may certainly offer more than six to illustrate or substantiate your primary claims thoroughly and effectively.